 Without question, this is best to see on a sunny day.
 The sunlight reflecting off the golden roof sets off the color and the result is stunning.

-5. Visit the Folk Art Museum and the Hofkirche
+5. Visit the Tyrolean Folk Art Museum and the Hofkirche

-The Folk Art Museum and the Hofkirche form one attraction in that you pay one fee at the same cash register to get in.
+Two other popular tourist attractions in the old town are the Folk Art Museum and the Hofkirche.
+The two sights form one attraction in that you pay one fee at the same cash register to get in.

 The Tyrolean Folk Art Museum is a highly respected heritage museum that showcases the ways and means of Tyrolean daily life.
 It’s housed in a former Franciscan monastery right next to the Hofkirche.